zammad/zammad-admin-documentation/channels/email/email-headers.rst

 Trigger auto responses
 ----------------------

-Normally Zammad runs internal checks to see if an email is an automatic response.
+Normally, Zammad runs internal checks to see if an email is an automatic response.
 In these cases Zammad will not send trigger based responses.

 There may be use cases where this behavior may be in your way,